apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**I'm A Colorectal Cancer Doctor — Here Are 5 Things I'd Never, Ever Do**
+**Senate approves Social Security change despite fiscal concerns**

-You can read more about it [here](https://www.buzzfeed.com/juliaries/colorectal-cancer-doctor-5-things-not-to-do-sc).
+You can read more about it [here](https://www.reuters.com/world/us/us-senate-approves-social-security-change-despite-fiscal-concerns-2024-12-21/).

 ## Requirements
 - Python 3.8